-Other treatments include the surgery and the prescription of pain medication and blood thinners.
-The presciption of pain medication and blood thinners can relieve the symptoms of these problems.
+Other treatments include surgery and the prescription of pain medication and blood thinners.
+The prescription of pain medication and blood thinners can relieve the symptoms of these problems.
 This is called allopathic medicine.
 Allopathic medicine aims to suppress the symptoms of a disease or syndrome while ignoring the causes.
 This treatment does not produce long-term results.

 Typical surgical procedures involve cutting muscles to make extra room for the outlet, bypass surgery to reroute blood around the impingement, and removal of either a portion of or an entire cervical rib.
 You read that correctly, they will actually remove one of your RIBS.

 Surgery treating these syndromes is found to be successful in between 50-80% of patients.
 Of those who find surgery successful, 5% will have symptoms return later on.

 Risks of Carpal Tunnel Surgery

 Any surgery involving anesthesia also involves risks.
 While uncommon, local anesthesia can be absorbed into the bloodstream causing systemic toxicity which may significantly affect your breathing, blood pressure, heartbeat, and other bodily functions.
 Regional anesthesia is injected into a nerve, a bundle of nerves, or into the spine.
 In case of nerve damage, you may experience persistent numbness, weakness, and pain.
 The risk of infections, damage to nerves or arteries, and long-term muscle weakness.
 Post-surgical scar tissue will often develop in the area and will restrict nerve function and blood flow, thereby negating any benefits the surgery may have had.